 Patterns

-Patterns are project schemas and, sometimes, data that can be used to create new TakeShape projects and enhance ones.
+Patterns are project schemas and, sometimes, data, that can be used to create new projects and enhance existing ones.
 Projects make it easy to share new functionality with your other projects, or with the world.

 We maintain a repository of patterns on GitHub at takeshape/patterns.
-If you'd like to add a pattern to it, you can make a pull request against it for consideration by the TakeShape team.
+If you'd like to add a pattern to it, you can make a pull request.

 Using patterns